glyh/on_pal/language/syntax.md

     Err(_) -> False
   end
 end
+# WARN: we don't allow omitting (), so we can distinguish function call from functions.

 # $ mean an anonymous function in expression, just like in clojure:
 $.sum(3, 4) of (float ...).to(float)